navikt/amplitude-proxy/README.md

 All applications must use this proxy and is not allowed to send events directly to Amplitude.

-The application translates IP-adresses to locations, using `geoip-lite`.
+The application translates IP-adresses to locations, using [geoip-lite](https://www.npmjs.com/package/geoip-lite).
+The proxy uses [isbot](https://www.npmjs.com/package/isbot) to filter out bot traffic at the source.

 # Prerequisites